-Launched in October 2011, the Autolib' car rental scheme represents Paris' latest efforts to become a more environmentally sustainable city, with a stated goals of reducing carbon emissions in the city 20% by 2020.
-Boasting a fleet of over 2,012 electric-powered "blue cars" and more than 850 rental stations around the city as of January 2014, the rental program is the city's most ambitious program since it launched bike rental scheme Velib', and allows users who have subscribed to the scheme to borrow a car for short trips in the city of lights, picking up and dropping off the car at any of the hundreds of stations scattered across Paris.
+Launched in October 2011, the Autolib' car rental scheme represents Paris' latest efforts to become a more environmentally sustainable city, with a stated goal of reducing carbon emissions in the city 20% by 2020.
+Boasting an enormous fleet of electric-powered "bluecars" and more than 6,000 rental stations around the city and greater Paris region as of April 2018, the rental program is the city's most ambitious program since it launched bike rental scheme Velib'.
+It allows users who have subscribed to the scheme to borrow a car for short trips in the city of lights and the greater region: offering flexibility and close to zero-carbon-emissions travel.

-You can rent a care 24 hours a day, seven days a week, and once subscribed, the rental scheme is entirely self-service.
+You can rent a car 24 hours a day, seven days a week, and once subscribed, the rental scheme is entirely self-service.

 Is it Worth the Expense and Learning Curve?

-If you're in Paris for an extended stay (more than a week or two) and need to get around the city by car on select occasions, you might consider taking one of the "blue cars" for a spin, and encourage more sustainable travel in the city along the way.
-If you're only in the city for a short time, subscribing isn't likely worth the time and effort, and I would suggest using Paris's excellent public transportation-- metro or buses-- instead.
+If you're in Paris for an extended stay (more than two or three weeks) and need to get around the city by car on select occasions, you might consider taking one of the "blue cars" for a spin and encourage more sustainable travel in the city along the way.
+If you're only in the city for a short time, subscribing isn't likely worth the time and effort and may even be impossible, since you'll need to wait several days to receive the pass in the mail.
+We'd suggest using Paris's excellent public transportation-- metro or buses-- instead.
 In addition, see our page on the pros and cons of renting cars in Paris.

 To rent an Autolib' car stress-free, you'll need to carefully follow the following steps:

-- You'll first need to subscribe, either by visiting the central office (recommended) at 5, rue Edouard VII (9th arrondissement), or by applying using an electronic verification system at one of the stations listed here.
-You will need a European or international driver's license, a valid form of personal identification (passport is recommended), and a credit card (Visa or Mastercard).
+- You'll first need to subscribe, either by visiting the central office (recommended) at 20 Quai de la Mégisserie (1st arrondissement, Metro/RER Chatelet), or by applying using an electronic verification system at one of the stations listed here.
+You will need a European or international driver's license, a valid form of personal identification (a passport is recommended), and a credit card (Visa or MasterCard).
+As of 2018, you'll also need to provide an address where your pass can be sent.
+However, if you need to use a car right away, you can ask for a provisional badge or use a Navigo transportation pass.

 - Once you're equipped with your personal membership badge, find a station nearby in Paris, searching by metro or area (see this page for a list ahead of time).